 History & Timeline

 Barbara and Gerald Guidera first envisioned CC-CS on a road trip that they made as a young couple.
-They recount:

 In fifty years, CC-CS has grown from this simple story to an esteemed program that serves hundreds of students each year in Spain, Argentina, Cuba and Puerto Rico.